embardiment/emBARDiment.github.io/README.md

 # XR-Objects

-This is the repository that contains the source code for the [XR-Objects website](https://emBARDiment.github.io).
+This is the repository that contains the source code for the [emBARDiment website](https://emBARDiment.github.io).

 If you find XR-Objects useful for your work, please cite:
 ```